adsabs/adsabs-pages/help/Filter.md

 The *View* button allows you to visualize your results in various ways.

    * **Author Network** allows you to illustrate author networks within ADS search results.
-More information about the Author Network is available with the tool.
-You can zoom, filter and search author info in this mode.
+More information about how to use the Author Network is available with the tool.
+You can zoom, filter and search author info in this mode and then apply these restrictions to your results list.

 ###**Available links**###